janjiralakirankumar/DevOpsEssentials/README.md

 4. Create a Terraform configuration to define the servers and their attributes.
 5. Launch the servers using Terraform.
 6. Update the Ansible hosts file with the server details.
-7. Configure Jenkins and Docker servers with proper hostnames.
+7. Configure Jenkins and Docker servers with proper host names.
 8. Use Ansible to install necessary software packages and dependencies on both servers.

 #### =============================END of LAB-01=============================